anacona16/SonataMediaWebcamProviderBundle/README.md

 ### Step 3: Prepare the Web Assets of the Bundle

-This bundle includes the ScriptCam JavaScript library.
-Execute the following command to make those assets available in your Symfony application:
+Execute the following command to make assets available in your Symfony application:

 ```cli
 php app/console assets:install --symlink